 Poor performance is a legitimate concern where optimal nutrition isn’t given the attention it requires.
 When you are competing or training, your body requires substantial amounts of energy to keep it fuelled, which it takes from the fats, proteins, and carbohydrates in your body’s cells.
 While carbohydrates are – as we mentioned – the body’s preferred source, all macronutrients have an important role to play, so if you fail to include the correct amounts of them in your diet then your performance levels will be compromised.

-Adequate carbohydrate consumption isn’t just required to sustain you during cardiovascular activities such as running and cycling, but during strength training, too.
+According to leading fitness studio Energy for Life, adequate carbohydrate consumption isn’t just required to sustain you during cardiovascular activities such as running and cycling, but during strength training, too.
 During intensive sessions, your body will then break down the proteins in your body reserves to keep you going once, so it’s important to replace both after a session – ideally within half an hour.

 Unintended weight changes